Paired T-Test

 Assumptions

 As a parametric procedure (a procedure which estimates unknown parameters), the paired sample t-test makes several assumptions.
 Although t-tests are quite robust, it is good practice to evaluate the degree of deviation from these assumptions in order to assess the quality of the results.
-In a paired sample t-test, the observations are defined as the differences between two sets of values, and each assumption refers to these differences, not the original data values.
+In a paired sample t-test, the observations are defined as the differences between two sets of values.
+Hence, each assumption refers to these differences, and not the original data values.
 The paired sample t-test has four main assumptions:

 • • The dependent variable must be continuous (interval/ratio).